 For those on a tighter budget, there was the "Concise Universal Encyclopedia".
 In the 1920s, this was a single 1,100 page volume.
 The 1930s edition was expanded to 1458 pages.

 1937s Edition of Wonderland of Knowledge (Editor Ernest Ogan)

 The "Wonderland of Knowledge", edited by Ernest Ogan, was published in 1937 as a children's encyclopedia and follows a similar format to Arthur Mee's books.
 My set is inherited from my father who got it when he was a lad.
 While some online sources suggest values of up to £75, I’ve seen full sets of these, in good condition, in London charity shops for around £25.

-1934 reprint of the 2 volume “The Golden Encyclopedia for Children” edited by John R Crossland and JM Parrish and published by British Books Ltd, London.
-It cost me £40 in Oxfam and is in very good condition, but checking online the asking price is upwards of £90 for the set depending on condition and whether it's the 1933 edition or a later reprint.
+In 1934 it was reprinted as a 2 volume set called “The Golden Encyclopedia for Children,” edited by John R Crossland and JM Parrish and published by British Books Ltd, London.
+This set cost me £40 in Oxfam and is in very good condition, but checking online the asking price is upwards of £90 for the set depending on condition and whether it's the 1933 edition or a later reprint.

 Newne's Pictorial Knowledge and The Golden Encyclopedia for Children